-Interns are expected to participate in programs 5 days a week from 7:30 a.m. to 4 p.m.
-The weekly schedule is Tuesday thru Saturday or Sunday thru Thursday and includes holidays, at the Institute's discretion.
-During orientation (first 3 weeks) training is 6 days a week.
+Interns are expected to participate in programs 5 days a week from 7:30 a.m. to 4:00 p.m.
+The weekly schedule is Tuesday through Saturday or Sunday through Thursday and includes holidays, at The Institute's discretion.
+During orientation (first 3 weeks of internship), training may take place 6 days a week.